 In 2013 D:create’s artistic director Deanna Borland-Sentinella joined UK applied theatre colleague Nikki Mailer to develop and deliver an arts program in a Brazilian favela (the portugese term for slum).
 The project took place at the community organisation ACER based in the Eldorado, Diadema, on the outskirts of Sao Paulo city.

-The project was organised through CMAP who place community artists in disadvantaged communities around the world.
+The project was organised through Articulate (formally Charlotte Miller Art Project – CMAP) who place community artists in disadvantaged communities around the world.

-Deanna conducted research into the work done with young people whilst in Brazil and how it could have contributed to the notion of international development.
+Deanna conducted research into the work done with young people whilst in Brazil and how it could have contributed to the notion of international development through enabling a fertile functioning environment for Nussbaum’s (2011) human capabilities.
 This research paper is available upon request.